voicegain/platform/how-to/Minio-Mongo-with-backup-strategy/guide.md

 </pre>

 **MongoDB System Prerequisites:**
-We are also using Docker to run MongoDB.
+We are first making sure we have LVM, XFS file system and the Mongo Clients.
 <pre>
 sudo apt update ; sudo apt install lvm2 xfsprogs mongodb-clients
 </pre>